Berserk-Games/Tabletop-Simulator-API/docs/events.md

 Called whenever any Object is about to be destroyed.

-The Object reference is valid in this callback, but won't be valid next frame (as the Object will be destroyed by then).
+The Object reference (`object`) is valid in this callback, but won't be valid next frame (as the Object will be destroyed by then).

 This event fires immediately before the Object’s [onDestroy()](#ondestroy).